-We use ain’t in certain fixed expressions.
+Another acceptable use of ain’t is in certain fixed expressions.
 In many of these expressions, replacing ain’t with another contraction sounds unnatural.

 These aren’t the only fixed expressions in which we use ain’t.
 There are others, including some that are outdated or uncommon in modern speech.